 Our strategy is to focus on the high end of the PCB market, mainly in flex-rigid PCBs, in which margins are better.
 We are currently focusing our marketing efforts on the defense and medical industries.
 To penetrate the U.S. defense market, we applied for International Traffic in Arms Regulations, or ITAR, registration from the U.S. Department of State, Bureau of Political-Military Affairs, which we received in January 2009.
 ITAR regulates the manufacture, export and transfer of defense articles, information and services.
 ITAR is a set of U.S. government regulations that controls the export and import of certain defense-related articles and services.
 The regulations restrict sensitive information and technologies only to be shared with U.S. persons, unless special approval is acquired.
 To qualify for ITAR registration, we met strict requirements for corporate structure, security, record keeping and procedures to allow us to sell our PCBs for use in U.S. defense products.
-In November 2009, we became certified to the AS 9100B quality management standard for the avionic industry in order to strengthen our position in the avionic and aerospace market in the United States and Europe.
+In November 2009, we became certified to the AS 9100B quality management standard for the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic industry in order to strengthen our position in the avionic in